 About This Degree

-The MS in applied environmental geoscience is a broadly-utilized degree program that emphasizes interdisciplinary coursework and thought.
-This terminal degree program requires a combination of advanced courses selected from geology offerings, as well as additional courses from other units on campus, enabling students to complement traditional geology courses with courses in soils, watershed, and engineering in order to acquire a competitive background to obtain employment in the environmental fields.
-This degree is for students interested in studying the geosciences, having a multidisciplinary degree, and going on to careers in environmental fields.
+The MS in applied environmental geoscience emphasizes interdisciplinary coursework and thought, as well as flexibility in tailoring coursework to your interests.
+This terminal degree program requires a combination of advanced courses selected from geoscience offerings, as well as additional courses from other units on campus, enabling students to complement traditional geology courses.
+This degree is for students interested in knowing core geoscience principles while also having a multidisciplinary degree for careers in wide variety of fields.

-The Geology Department is one of the oldest departments at Utah State.
-It fosters a friendly environment where students are able to interact with faculty and receive specialized attention in their research.
+The Department of Geosciences is one of the oldest departments at Utah State.
+It fosters a friendly environment where students are able to interact with faculty and receive specialized attention and opportunities for research.

 Because USU’s applied environmental geoscience program is designated as a Western Regional Graduate Program, students from participating western states qualify for in-state tuition.
 For more information, visit http://wrgp.wiche.edu.